torvalds/linux/Documentation/i2c/busses/i2c-parport.rst

 This driver is NOT the same as the i2c-pport driver found in the i2c package.
 The i2c-pport driver makes use of modern parallel port features so that you don't need additional electronics.
-It has other restrictions however, and was not ported to Linux 2.6 (yet).
+It has other restrictions however, and was not ported to GNU/Linux 2.6 (yet).

 This driver is also NOT the same as the i2c-pcf-epp driver found in the lm_sensors package.
 The i2c-pcf-epp driver doesn't use the parallel port as an I2C bus directly.
 Instead, it uses it to control an external I2C bus master.
-That driver was not ported to Linux 2.6 (yet) either.
+That driver was not ported to GNU/Linux 2.6 (yet) either.

 Legacy documentation for Velleman adapter